cleitonsouza01/trade/README.md

 -----------
 trade is a Python module with functions and classes for the development of investment applications in Python.
-It provides basic notions of assets, operations, daytrades, cost deduction and functions related to processing stock trading data.
+It provides basic notions of assets, operations, daytrades, cost deduction, asset accumulation and so on.

 You may use the trade module as a framework to create applications that implement specific rules of stock markets around the world or use it "as is"